dvu4/dvu4.github.io/_posts/2019-07-22-chicago-crash.md

 - Time features: hour of day, day of the week, month of the year.

-- Static features such as numbero of intersectiosn , speed limit, average traffic volumes, etc
+- Static features such as number of intersection , speed limit, average traffic volumes, etc

 - Human factors such as population density, etc